 For me, Sunday August 8th 2010 was D-Day.

-At least, I hoped it was D-Day – The good guys won that… I just prayed to Bruceos, Ancient Greek god of Getting What You Want, that it wouldn’t be my Waterloo.
+At least, I hoped it was D-Day – The good guys won that… I just prayed it wouldn’t be my Waterloo.

-Back in March I’d had the unbelievable good fortune to have been allowed onto the Official Program of the prestigious Byron Bay Writers Festival on the strength of my first book, Goodbye Crackernight.
+Back in March I’d had the unbelievable good fortune to have been invited onto the official program of the prestigious Byron Bay Writers’ Festival on the strength of my first book, Goodbye Crackernight.
 Beneath the demeanour of immaculate smoothness that I’m known to project, an aura described by one social commentator as ‘Sheedy’s extraordinary calm’, the truth is that I’m a nail-biter.
 And this year, in anticipation of my Festival spot, I’d stopped narrowly short of gnawing both me arms off.

 Still, the year so far had progressed well enough…

 In March I’d been knocked happily flat by a phone call from Julie of the Byron Shire Echo, who said she loved my book and planned to give it key coverage in the special Festival Week issue of the Echo.
-Since that time there’d been solid ongoing Facebook activity in response to some articles I posted on this website re my festival involvement.
-I’d enjoyed some excellent email exchanges with celebrity and veteran authors with whom I’d be involved at the Festival or whom I’d mentioned in my articles, one response featuring the highly perceptive pronouncement by Kathy Lette that I was a ‘literary love-god’.
-The first week of August finally arrived with the news on which I’d sweated a river: The Byron Shire Echo had printed one of my articles as the lead story of their Writers Festival Supplement and, if that wasn’t Christmas enough, that very day ABC North Coast Radio called and invited me to do a phone interview.
-(Just a reminder here re my offer in Part 1 of this article to all highly successful and prolific yet strangely ‘introverted’ authors: My offer remains OPEN.
-I understand and sympathise with your ironic condition and am more than happy to relieve you of any and all radio spots you get offered as you won’t enjoy them but I will.)
+Since that time there’d been solid ongoing Facebook activity in response to blog articles I posted re my festival involvement.
+I’d enjoyed some excellent email exchanges with celebrity and veteran authors with whom I’d be involved at the Festival or whom I’d mentioned in my articles, one response featuring Kathy Lette’s pronouncement of me as a ‘literary love-god’.
+The first week of August finally arrived with the news on which I’d sweated a river: The Byron Shire Echo had printed one of my articles as the lead story of their Writers’ Festival Supplement and, if that wasn’t Christmas enough, that very day ABC North Coast Radio called and invited me to do a phone interview.
+(Just a reminder here re my offer in Part 1 of this article to all deliberately famous yet strangely ‘introverted’ authors: My offer remains OPEN.
+I sympathise with your ironic condition and am more than happy to relieve you of any and all radio spots that you get offered as you won’t enjoy them but I will.)

 One adult male sobbing fit later…